Markdown Table Generator guide

 What is the Markdown Table Generator doing with my inputs?

 In plain language: The generator splits headers and rows into cells, creates a GitHub-flavored Markdown delimiter row, pads short rows, and outputs table text.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What do the main Markdown Table Generator inputs mean?